Whittier Itinerary that Doesn’t Include Cruise | Alaska

 A tiny city lies at the head of Passage Canal.
 It’s so small that its population hardly exceeds 200 people.
 Almost all of the locals live in a single building, the Begich Towers.
 There are no supermarkets or malls, no top-notch hotels or resorts.
 Even a hospital is nowhere to be found.
 And this is Whittier or, as the locals call it, the “town under one roof“.

-Due to its remote location and ever-changing weather conditions, the city is not easily accessible, especially during harsh Alaskan winters.
-Thus, most of the businesses and public services operate from the same building that houses the majority of the residents of Whittier.
+Due to its remote location and ever-changing weather conditions, the city is not easily accessible, especially during the harsh Alaskan winters.
+Thus, most of the businesses and public services operate from the same building that also houses the majority of the residents of Whittier.

 Whittier Itinerary, Alaska - Roads and Destinations